Azure-Samples/contoso-creative-writer/README.md

+---
+name: Creative Writing Assistant
+description: Working with Agents using Promptflow (Python Implementation)
+languages:
+- python
+- typescript
+- bicep
+- azdeveloper
+products:
+- azure-openai
+- bing-search
+- azure-ai-search
+- azure
+page_type: sample
+urlFragment: azure-search-openai-demo
+---

 # Creative Writing Assistant: Working with Agents using Promptflow (Python Implementation)

 This sample demonstrates how to create and work with AI agents.
 The app takes a topic and instruction input and then calls a research agent, writer agent, and editor agent.

-The result is a short article.
+# Creative Writing Assistant: Working with Agents using Promptflow (Python Implementation)

+In this sample we will be using the creative writting assistant to find the latest camping trends and activities in winter.
+The `research agent` will recieve some context we provide and an instruction to find information on what we are looking for.
+It will use this information to create queries, which it will pass to the [Bing Search API](https://www.microsoft.com/en-us/bing/apis/bing-web-search-api) to search the web for relevant information to return.
+The `product agent` will also recieve the context we provided and will use [Azure AI Search](https://azure.microsoft.com/en-gb/products/ai-services/ai-search) to search through camping product information in a vector store and return the products that are semantically similar to the context.

+The research and products returned will be sent to the `writing agent`, along with the context and instructions we provided.
+The writer then uses all of this information to create an article.
+This article is passed to an `editor agent` that analyzes the article, provides feedback for writer and decides whether to accept or reject the article.
+If the article is rejected the feedback is sent to the researcher and writer agents and a new article is created that incoperates the feedback.
+In this sample the editor can only reject the article twice.
+The edited article is then returned to the user.

-For prompt creation and management, the sample uses Prompty, a 'markdown-like' file with a `.prompty` extension for developing prompt templates.
+  This sample uses the **[Azure OpenAI](https://learn.microsoft.com/en-us/azure/ai-services/openai/)** to access the LLM that will drive the agents.
+For this sample we recommend using either GPT-35-turbo or GPT-4 with versions 1106 or 0125.
+You can find the regions where these versions are available [here]().
+It also leverages **[Prompty and Prompt Flow](https://microsoft.github.io/promptflow/how-to-guides/develop-a-prompty/index.html)** to create, manage and evaluate the prompts into the code.
+Prompty is a 'markdown-like' file with a `.prompty` extension for developing prompt templates.
-It uses Azure OpenAI Service to access a GPT model (GPT4 and GPT35) to generate responses, and Bing Search to research the the topic.

 By the end of deploying this template you should be able to: